Koopman-based generalization bound: New aspect for full-rank weights: Koopman-based bound of Rademacher complexity

 Typically, in many networks, the width grows sequentially near the input layer, i.e., $d_{j-1}\le d_j$ for small $j$ and decays near the output layer, i.e., $d_{j-1}\ge d_j$ for large $j$.
 Therefore, this type of combination is suitable for many practical cases for deriving a tighter bound than existing bounds. \end{remark}

-\red{Proposition~\ref{prop:combine} and Remark~\ref{rmk:combine} theoretically implies that our Koopman-based bound is suitable for lower layers.
-Practically, we can interpret that signals are transformed on the lower layers and are extracted on the higher layers.
-The transformation leads to the better extraction of signals on the higher layers.
+Proposition~\ref{prop:combine} and Remark~\ref{rmk:combine} theoretically implies that our Koopman-based bound is suitable for lower layers.
+Practically, we can interpret that signals are transformed on the lower layers so that its essential information is extracted on the higher layers.
 This interpretation also supports the result in Figure 1 by~\cite{arora18}.
 Noise is removed (i.e., signals are extracted) by the higher layers, but it is not completely removed by lower layers.
-We will investigate the behavior of each layer numerically in Section~\ref{sec:numerical_results} and Appendix~\ref{subsec:transformation}. }
+We will investigate the behavior of each layer numerically in Section~\ref{sec:numerical_results} and Appendix~\ref{subsec:transformation}.